lambdamikel/Talker-80/README.md

 ![Amplifier](images/amp.jpg)

 The form factors in the above BOM are **for illustration only.** Instead of ceramic disc capacitors, I have used ceramic multilayer capacitors mostly.
-I recommend using DIP sockets for all chips.The values for the pots / trimmers are 503, 503, and 201 (speaker volume).
+I recommend using DIP sockets for all chips.
+The values for the pots / trimmers are 503, 503, and 201 (speaker volume).

 ## Talker/80 Control Bytes